JamesA-usa/Machine-Learning-Project/README.md

 # Potential Challenges
 You will run into issues with one row of data that displays "unset" randonmly across several columns.
 It changes everytime you run the code from scratch.
-Displat multiple attempts to remove this row, I was not succesful,
+Dispite multiple attempts to remove this row, I was not succesful.

 # Problem Definition & Data Collection